 Decimal overflow conditions were masked in R1 and R2 of LE/370.
-These conditions were enabled when the packed decimal data type was introduced in the AD/Cycle C/370 R2 compiler, and continue to be enabled with OS/390 V2R10 Language Environment.
+These conditions were enabled when the packed decimal data type was introduced in the AD/Cycle C/370 R2 compiler, and continue to be enabled with z/OS Language Environment V1R1.

-If you have old load modules that accidentally generated decimal overflow conditions, they may behave differently with OS/390 V2R10 Language Environment by raising unexpected SIGFPE exceptions.
+If you have old load modules that accidentally generated decimal overflow conditions, they may behave differently with z/OS Language Environment V1R1 by raising unexpected SIGFPE exceptions.
 Without source alteration, such modules cannot be migrated to the new library, and are unsupported.
 It is unlikely that such modules will occur in a C-only environment.
 These unexpected exceptions may occur in mixed language modules, particularly those using C and assembler code where the assembler code explicitly manipulates the program mask.